wisemen-digital/vue-core/.changeset/silver-hats-kneel.md

 "@wisemen/vue-core-query": patch
 ---

-useInfiniteQuery: fix issue where query keys would not invalidate correctly
+`useInfiniteQuery`: fix issue where query keys would not invalidate correctly